Chainsaw Buyer's Guide

 Maybe you simply need to clear away some tree branches that got damaged in a storm.

-Whether for residential use or commercial use, there's a saw that's perfect for everyone.
-At their core, chainsaws can be divided into three different styles or types:
+There's a saw that's perfect for everyone, whether for residential use or commercial use.
+At their core, chainsaws can be divided into three different types:

 Take a look at the chart below, then read on to learn more about each type!

 |Young to Mature

 If you plan on cutting large branches or felling trees, then gas chainsaws are the saws for you.
 Not only do gas-powered saws provide portability and sheer engine power; they even offer greater cutting ability because of the simple fact that the chain turns more quickly on a gas saw than on an electric saw.

 But don't think that gas chainsaws are all about brute strength.
 There's a range of variety within the gas-powered chainsaw category, which is why you'll find three styles of gas saws on this site: